 Consider the date 11/12/2020.
 When it is converted to content, there will be no accuracy.
 Therefore, it isn’t easy to decide whether it is 11th December or 12th November.

-How to check accuracy of data?
+How do you check the accuracy of data?

 It is crucial to check the accuracy of data.
 Here questions may arise on how to check the accuracy of data.

-I am going to give some tips to check your data accuracy.
+Here are two tips to check your data accuracy.

 How to improve data accuracy?